 A delicate balance of bacteria, fungi, and viruses live in your mouth all the time.
 Problems like cavities or sores can start when that balance gets thrown off.
 This can happen because of things like dry mouth, diabetes, or a weak immune system.

 A fine balance and variety of microscopic creatures live inside the vagina.
 They're thought to be the first line of defense against other microbes that could give you smelly vaginal discharge and itch.
 Lactobacilli bacteria, in particular, promote vaginal health because they help keep acid levels just right.
 This can help prevent bacterial vaginosis and yeast infections.

 The balance of creatures in your mouth and gut aren't the only ones that matter.
 Even your armpits have a microbiome that's part of the reason for the odor that comes from there.
-The mix is often dominated by "staph" bacteria that is thought to fight off other germs.
-But the mix changes drastically if you use antiperspirant.
+The mix is often dominated by “staph” bacteria.
+But it can change drastically if you use antiperspirant.

 IMAGES PROVIDED BY: